City Rail Link Contract 2 - enabling works

 • Customs Street intersection

-The project required the installation of 362 piles in Albert Street, within ground highly congested with underground utilities.
+The project required the installation of 362 piles on Albert Street, within ground highly congested with underground utilities.
 The piles needed to be installed extremely close to (within 100mm of) existing services.
-Maintaining the large clearance distances that would typically be applied on a greenfield or brownfield project (~1m) was not an option.
-The team had to approach utilities in a different manner and develop robust controls to manage this significant risk.
-We built a strong utilities team with in-house expertise and implemented a ‘permit to pile’ system, whereby a permit was issued for each individual pile location (as opposed to the standard ‘permit to excavate’ used on other projects that covers a much larger geographic area).
+Maintaining the large clearance distances that would typically be applied on a greenfield or brownfield (~1m) was not an option.
+Our team had to approach utilities differently and develop robust controls to manage this significant risk.
+We built a strong utility team with in-house expertise and implemented a ‘permit to pile’ system, whereby a permit was issued for each pile location (as opposed to the standard ‘permit to excavate’ used on other projects that cover a much larger geographic area).

 Customs Street Intersection